Recreation Center Reopening - Phase 1

-- The Locker Rooms will be opened to the public starting June 15, for locker and shower use.
+- The Locker Rooms are opened to the public for locker and shower use.

 - Members who have lockers rented and have chosen to place their memberships on hold may also put their locker rentals on hold and continue to store their items in their lockers or retrieve their items.
 Please contact the Front Desk if you would like to place your rental on hold or cancel your locker rental.

 - What if I want to reserve more than one block of time for the same day?